jhpyle/docassemble/_docs/docker.md

 # <a name="troubleshooting"></a>Troubleshooting

+If you are having trouble with your **docassemble** server, do not assume that "turning it off and turning it on again" is a solution that will fix whatever problems you are having.
+Maybe that is true with some systems, but it is not true with Linux or **docassemble**.
+In fact, if you are new to **docassemble**, "turning it off and turning it on again" may make your problems much worse.
+Instead of forcibly rebooting your system and hoping for the best, learn how to access log files and uncover evidence about why your system is not working as it should.
+(This section explains how.)
+If you would like to be able to "pull the plug" on your **docassemble** system without negative repercussions, you can, if you first configure an external SQL server, an external Redis server, and a cloud-based persistent storage system.
+But until you have an external SQL server, an external Redis server, and cloud-based persistent storage system, you need to be extremely careful about how you shut down your Docker container.
+(See the section on [shutting down](#shutdown) to learn why.)

-You should not need to access the running container in order to get **docassemble** to work, and all the log files you need will hopefully be available from [Logs] in the web browser.
-However, you might want to gain access to the running container for some reason.
+Normally, you will not need to access the running container in order to get **docassemble** to work, and all the log files you need will be available from [Logs] in the web browser.
+However, you might want or need to gain access to the running container in some circumstances.

 To do so, find out the ID of the running container by doing [`docker ps`].
 You will see output like the following: